Entertainment Expense Items

 - Gym membership for an employee paid by the employer 100% deductible and subject to FBT*

-- Vouchers (no GST claim as GST triggered when voucher used) 100% deductible and subject to FBT*
+- Gift cards/vouchers (no GST claim as GST triggered when voucher used) 100% deductible and subject to FBT* or PAYE**

-* You are only subject to FBT if you are over the exemptions.
+* FBT applies to "closed loop" gift cards (cards that are limited to where they can be used e.g. Farmers, Countdown, Mitre 10 etc).
+You are only subject to FBT if you are over the exemptions.
 These are $300 per quarter per employee, or $22,500 per annum for all employees.
 If you reach either of these in any period, you are required to pay FBT on the total amount.
 Note there is a $1,200 per employee per annum threshold if you are filing FBT on an annual basis.

 This list is designed to be an overview of the tax treatment of common entertainment expenses.
 If you have a question relating to this list, or you have another expense you would like clarification on, please contact us.